60 Beaver Dam Rd, Plymouth, MA 02360, USA

 Habitats and Wildlife

 Beaver Dam Brook flows through the center of the property.
 Nine dams were removed to facilitate its flow.
-West Beaver Dam Brook finds its source in Plymouth’s Foothills Preserve, immediately adjacent to Tidmarsh.
-It flows southeast towards Beaver Dam Road and then northeast through Tidmarsh, to joins Beaver Dam Brook.
+Manomet Brook finds its source in Plymouth’s Foothills Preserve, immediately adjacent to Tidmarsh.
+It flows southeast towards Beaver Dam Road and then northeast through Tidmarsh, to join Beaver Dam Brook.
 The brook flows east under Route 3A, and eventually empties into the ocean off of White Horse Beach.
-It is part of the Massachusetts Bay/Cape Cod Bay watershed.
+It is part of the Cape Cod Bay watershed.

 Historic Site: No